 Mix all the ingredient in a shaker with ice.
 Strain into cocktail glasses.
 You can garnish with a lime wheel.

 Two families are shaken to their roots.
 Vanessa Westerlo must find her roots.
-Bobby Rizzo aliceis torn between Vanessa and his true roots.
+Bobby Rizzo is torn between Vanessa and his true roots.
 They are all tormented by love – past and too present.
 Meanwhile a man has been murdered.
 And that is the most tormented tangle of all.

 Alice Orr is known for “Delicious suspense spiced with a love story.”
 She does it again in A Villain for Vanessa.